hyosung11/Launch-School/Courses/JS100/assessment.md

   * I confirm that I understand that Launch School does not issue refunds.
 I am ready to start the subscription/paid courses at Launch School.

-Please use the same email address that you use to log in to Launch School.
+~~Please use the same email address that you use to log in to Launch School.
 If you do use a different email address, let us know your Launch School login.

 You will not be able to subscribe until we review your introduction email.
 Please give us at least 1 business day to reply.
 If you do not receive a reply within 3 business days, please send a follow up email.
 Please do not ask in the Chat Room or send follow up emails sooner than 3 business days.
 Thank you.

 Thank you!
 We will be in touch!
-Please skip the rest of this assignment.
+Please skip the rest of this assignment.~~

+Emailed an edited version of this Assessment.

+End